EhanAhamed/webCompounder/README.md

 Process Complete!
 ```

-**You can run `webCompounder --v` or `webCompounder --version` to check the version of webCompounder that's installed.
+**You can run `webCompounder -v` or `webCompounder --version` to check the version of webCompounder that's installed.
 This also helps test if webCompounder is working.**

 <br>